chree96/ci-cd-final-project/README.md

 # CI/CD project template

 This repository contains a template useful for integrate CI/CD in a project.
+In this case the project is a simple Python app with a counter.

 ## Setup

-After entering the lab environment you will need to run the `setup.sh` script in the `./bin` folder to install the prerequisite software.
+It's needed to run the `setup.sh` script in the `./bin` folder to install the prerequisite software.

 ```bash
 bash bin/setup.sh